 Yoga Therapy is different than any other form of treatment you have tried.

-Yoga Therapy uses a completely different model to understand how the human system (body, mind, energy, emotions, personality) functions, and it works with all aspects of your system in an integrated way to promote healing on all levels.
+Yoga Therapy uses a completely different model than what is used in Western Medicine to understand how the human system (body, mind, energy, emotions, personality) functions, and it works with all aspects of your system in an integrated way to promote healing on all levels.

 Whether you're dealing with physical issues, disease, pain, psychological or emotional issues such as trauma, depression, anxiety, or anything else, Yoga Therapy is a tool that can help you manage and work through your afflictions.
 Yoga Therapy approaches pain in a holistic way without the use of medications or invasive treatments.
 While it is not a replacement for Western Medicine, it can be a powerful adjunct to any treatment you are already receiving.